What to Eat (and Avoid) for Healthy, Glowing Skin, According to a Dermatologist

 For most of us, aging gracefully is easier said than done, thanks to the sun damage we garnered in our teens and busy schedules that leave us little time to take care of ourselves.
 Thankfully, prioritizing healthy foods and proper hydration can really go the distance when it comes to achieving that youthful glow.

-We sought out the expert advice of Sarah Sawyer, MD, a board-certified dermatologist based in Birmingham, Ala. who specializes in anti-aging and cosmetic dermatology.
+We sought out the expert advice of Sarah Sawyer, MD, a board-certified dermatologist based in Birmingham, Alabama who specializes in anti-aging and cosmetic dermatology.
 She is also board certified in Integrative Medicine, which blends traditional and alternative strategies to prevent disease and aging.

 "Nutrition plays a role in multiple ways, but primarily through the path of inflammation," Sawyer says.
 "We know now that many skin diseases, including aging, are a result of inflammation in the body.
 There is great data that shows the skin negatively responds to systemic inflammation the same way that other vital organs do."